ndg63276/hive/README.md

 * The web page will only keep working as long as you keep the DOS box open.
 If you close it down, the web page will stop working.

 ## Advanced
-On the 'History View', you should also see some buttons at the bottom, to see the last 1 hour, 12 hours, 24 hours and 7 days.
-These redirect to eg http://localhost:8000/history.html?start=-1hour.
-You can edit the start parameter, eg http://localhost:8000/history.html?start=-3hours, and even add an end parameter, eg http://localhost:8000/history.html?start=-2hours&end=-1hour.
+On the 'Heating Control' view, you should also see some buttons at the bottom, to see the last 1 hour, 12 hours, 24 hours and 7 days.
+These redirect to eg http://localhost:8000/heating.html?start=-1hour.
+You can edit the start parameter, eg http://localhost:8000/heating.html?start=-3hours, and even add an end parameter, eg http://localhost:8000/heating.html?start=-2hours&end=-1hour.

-You can also use YYYYMMDD or YYYYMMDDHHmm formatting if you want, eg http://localhost:8000/history.html?start=201801011200&end=20180131.
+You can also use YYYYMMDD or YYYYMMDDHHmm formatting if you want, eg http://localhost:8000/heating.html?start=201801011200&end=20180131.